Expressive Boundedness of Authoritative DNS Response Selection: Formal Model and Expressive Boundedness

 We explicitly exclude information not conveyed by the query message, such as internal server state, wall-clock time, or implementation-specific metadata, except insofar as such information is reflected in resolver-visible query attributes.
 We do not distinguish between statically enumerated and dynamically constructed RRsets: any construction process that yields a finite, cacheable RRset keyed on resolver-visible inputs induces a DNS-admissible function and is therefore already included in $\mathcal{D}$.

-Let $A$ denote a finite set of candidate answers available for selection at evaluation time.
+Let $A$ denote a finite set of primitive candidate answers available at evaluation time.
 Finiteness of $A$ follows directly from Constraint C1.

+Authoritative response selection need not operate only on individual elements of $A$.
+DNS-admissible semantics may also operate over finite structured collections generated from $A$, such as grouped answer sets, pools, region-associated collections, or other finite compositions of candidate answers.
+Singleton answers are treated as degenerate collections.

+Let $\mathcal{C}(A)$ denote the finite structured candidate domain generated from $A$.
+Elements of $\mathcal{C}(A)$ may include singleton answers, finite subsets, ordered collections, grouped collections, or other finite structures whose observable outputs remain DNS-admissible.

-Let $M$ denote per-answer metadata associated with elements of $A$, such as attributes or annotations that may influence selection.
+Let $M$ denote metadata associated with primitive answers and, where applicable, with structured candidate objects in $\mathcal{C}(A)$.
+Such metadata may include attributes or annotations that influence restriction or selection.

-Let $\Delta(A)$ denote the set of admissible resolver-visible outcomes over $A$. $\Delta(A)$ is finite for fixed $A$.
+Let $\Delta(\mathcal{C}(A))$ denote the set of admissible resolver-visible outcomes over the structured candidate domain. $\Delta(\mathcal{C}(A))$ is finite for fixed $A$ and fixed finite structure.
 The specific choice of outcome representation is not material to our results.
-Any finite, RRset-atomic (Constraint C2) outcome domain over $A$ suffices, including subsets, multisets, or finite-support distributions.
+Any finite, RRset-atomic (Constraint C2) outcome domain over $\mathcal{C}(A)$ suffices, including subsets, multisets, permutations, or finite-support distributions, provided that emitted DNS records are selected from existing RRset members.